rubanero14/CP-Code-Test/README.md

 - On `Object Explorer` panel, left click on `Databases` folder, Click `New Database`
 - Enter `Database Name`, and click `Okay`
 - Again, in `Object Explorer` panel, expand recursively the Databases folder until you found the DB you just created
-- Left click on the your new DB, and choose `New Query`
+- Left click on the your new DB, and click `New Query`
 - On the Query file just opened, paste the contents of the SQL file attached in this repo
 - Execute the query
-- Open recursively the new DB folder again, under `Tables` folder, you will find the the 3 new tables added
+- Again on `Object Explorer` panel, open recursively the new DB folder again, under `Tables` folder, you will find the the 3 new tables added
 - Perform test queries to see if the DB is working
 - Keep database connection online